GhettoGirl/MusicConsole.js/README.md

 Generates a playlist of songs and videos which matches the given search terms.
 By default the audio player is used.
 Provide a type to change the player.

 × `plistfile` *playlist name* </br>
 Loads the given Music Console Playlist and plays all entries.
+If the argument matches the subcommand `plistlist` (default value = `list`) it will display all available playlists in all given directories.

 See the **Playlist** guide below how to work with playlists.

 × `clear` </br>
 Clears all output from the terminal and prints the header again.